Home

 CONSULTANCIES AND FREELANCE WORK

 Prior to joining the Canada Council for the Arts I consulted to a number of organizations on music related issues.
 These projects included written contributions, radio programs, program evaluations, and programming advice.
-Clients included Microsoft Corporation, Department of Canadian Heritage, Secretary of Sate Multicultural Program, CBC Radio, Ontario Arts Council, National Capital Commission, and Calgary Olympic Arts Festival.
+Clients included Microsoft Corporation, Department of Canadian Heritage, Secretary of State Multicultural Program, CBC Radio, Ontario Arts Council, National Capital Commission, and Calgary Olympic Arts Festival.

 LINGUISTIC ABILITY